johnneycao/PowerBI-Open-Data-for-fun/docs/WorldBank.md

-# Wordbank Country GDP per capita Analysis
+# Analysis of GDP/GNI per capita in Countries Using Wordbank Data

 ----------